 The Tourism Relief Fund (TRF) supports tourism businesses and organizations to adapt their operations to meet public health requirements while investing in products and services to facilitate their future growth.
-With a national budget of $500 million over two years, including $50 million dedicated to Indigenous tourism initiatives, this Fund will help to position Canada to be a destination of choice when domestic and international travel is once again safe, by:
+With a national budget of $500 million over two years, including $50 million dedicated to Indigenous tourism initiatives, this fund will help position Canada as a destination of choice as domestic and international travel rebounds by:

 - empowering tourism operators to create new or enhance existing tourism experiences and products to attract more local and domestic visitors

 - helping the sector reposition itself to welcome international visitors by offering the best Canadian tourism experiences we have to offer the world